Wilf Couldwell's Trials Motorcycling Tales.

 However this situation didn’t help in my situation for I was left without a ride in the midst of yet another Sammy Miller series.

-Gareth had a couple of Tiger cubs to offer me, but I always found that Triumph T20’s were always somewhat flighty and lightheaded to me.
+Gareth had a couple of Tiger Cubs to offer me, but I always found that Triumph T20’s were always somewhat flighty and lightheaded to me.

 So Gareth and I went in search of a suitable bike to replace the BSA he had just sold.